- UK’s favourite long distance cycle route

 We thoroughly enjoyed the whole holiday.
 The Skedaddle team seem to have everything covered!
 Thank you for a great holiday!

 Getting to Newcastle or Penrith is easy.
 If you are planning to arrive by air, there is an international airport at Newcastle with direct services to Newcastle Central train station.
-For those arriving by car, you will be able to leave your vehicle at your accommodation (supplement payable), or if the train is your preferred transport mode, you can either take a taxi from the station to your accommodation or it is just a short 10-15 minute walk away.
+For those arriving by car, you will be able to leave your vehicle at your accommodation at no additional cost, or if the train is your preferred transport mode, you can either take a taxi from the station to your accommodation or it is just a short 10-15 minute walk away.

 Please make sure that you let us know whether you prefer to arrive into Newcastle or Penrith at the time of booking.